rbultman/raspberry-jam/udp-echo/test-udp-puncher/README.md

 ### RUNNING THE SERVER

 Run the test server.
-Make sure you are on a machine that is directly accessable on the open internet at the port you pick (e.g. by setting up port forwarding on your router or opening up ports on your firewall etc.):
+Make sure you are on a machine that is directly accessible on the open internet at the port you pick (e.g. by setting up port forwarding on your router or opening up ports on your firewall etc.):

 ```
 ./test-server -p PORT_NUMBER